pycom/pycom-micropython-sigfox/docs/library/network.rst

        Get or set the antenna type (external or internal).

+    .. only:: port_wipy

         .. method:: wlan.mac([mac_addr])

            Get or set a 6-byte long bytes object with the MAC address.

         .. method:: wlan.irq(\*, handler, wake)

             Create a callback to be triggered when a WLAN event occurs during ``machine.SLEEP`` mode.
 Events are triggered by socket activity or by WLAN connection/disconnection.

-            - ``handler`` is the function that gets called when the IRQ is triggered.
+                - ``handler`` is the function that gets called when the irq is triggered.
                 - ``wake`` must be ``machine.SLEEP``.

-        Returns an IRQ object.
+            Returns an irq object.

+    .. only:: port_2wipy or port_lopy

+        .. method:: wlan.mac()

+           Get a 6-byte long ``bytes`` object with the WiFI MAC address.

     Constants
     ---------